Framework

 of phishing misses occurred at the highest confidence level

-Overconfidence, not guessing, is the dominant failure mode.
+Overconfidence, not guessing, is the dominant pattern in the data.

 86.8% → 76.0%